Trapeang Totoeng Thngai Temple

 It is quite curious to see so many of the sandstone doorframes still standing while all else lay in rubble.
-From a quick look it can be perplexing to work out the layout of the site.
-Looking at ground level there are remains of the base platform which supported three towers, followed by a group of five towers, with outer entrance gopura doorframes adding to the collection of Stonehenge like plinths.
+From a quick look, it can be perplexing to work out the site’s layout.
+Looking at ground level, there are remains of the base platform, which supported three towers, followed by a group of five towers, with outer entrance gopura doorframes adding to the collection of Stonehenge-like plinths.

 It was believed to be built in the tenth century.